kailash-manasarovar/statement/docs/timeline/2025/may.md

 - Desa repeatedly says to me, "you saved my life" regarding a weekend up North in 2019.
 - I ask her why.
 - She doesn't explain.
+- She also angrily tells me I must never, ever go back to Spain.
+I guess it's the manner of her caring.
+- I wasn't planning on it.

 ## A woman in Israel reacts normally to my story

-- I attend a TT course in Israel where I'm assisting.
+- I attend a Transforming Touch course in Israel where I'm assisting.
 - At one point, a woman and I are chatting in the kitchen, it's a break time, and she just so happens to ask me about my life and how I am, what's going on.
 - And I tell her.
 - I've no reason to lie.